-The Planning Board will hold a Public Scoping Session pursuant to 6 CRRNY 617.8 at the Thompson Town Hall, 4052 Route 42, Monticello, New York on , 2020 at :00 p.m.
-Additional written comments from members of the public and Involved and Interested Agencies will be accepted until , 2020 at : p.m.
+The Planning Board will hold a Public Scoping Session pursuant to 6 CRRNY 617.8 at the Thompson Town Hall, 4052 Route 42, Monticello, New York and via Zoom Meeting with access instructions found at: https://townofthompson.com/government/boards/planning-board/; Planning Board Agendas and Meetings Button, 6/8/20 Agenda.
+The meeting will be conducted on July 8, 2020 at 7:30 p.m.
+Written comments will be accepted at planning@townofthompson.com or Town Hall until 4:30 PM, July 22, 2020.